-The Association also believes that, in order for standardized achievement tests and/or assessments to support quality education-
+The Association further believes that, in order for standardized achievement tests and/or assessments to support quality education-

-a.
-Standards must be prioritized to support effective curriculum, instruction, professional development, and assessment.

-b.
-Stakeholders must determine high priority standards.
-These standards must be clearly and thoroughly described so that the knowledge and skills students need to demonstrate are evident.

-c.
-Valid results of assessment of high-priority standards must be reported standard-by-standard for each student, school, and district.
+- Standards must be prioritized to support effective curriculum, instruction, professional development, and assessment. - b.
+Constituents must determine high priority standards.
+These standards must be clearly and thoroughly described so that the knowledge and skills students need to demonstrate are evident. - valid results of assessment of high-priority standards must be reported standard-by-standard for each student, school, and district.

-d.
-The breadth of the curriculum must be monitored to ensure that attention is given to all standards and subject areas, including those that are not assessed.

-e.
-Progress should be continually monitored to ensure that assessments are appropriate for the purposes for which they are intended.

-f.
-Students with special needs and/ or limited English proficiency should have appropriate alternative options to standardized testing to measure individual progress and proficiencies.
+- d.
+The breadth of the curriculum must be monitored to ensure that attention is given to all standards and subject areas, including those that are not assessed. - e.
+Progress should be continually monitored to ensure that assessments are appropriate for the purposes for which they are intended. - f.
+Students with special needs and/ or limited English proficiency should have appropriate alternative options to standardized testing to measure individual progress and proficiencies. - g.
+English language learners (ELLs) should be able to demonstrate an advanced understanding and application of academic language proficiencies in listening, speaking, reading, and writing in English prior to being required to take high stakes assessments.

+The Association opposes the use of standardized tests and/or assessments when-

-g.
-English language learners (ELLs) should be able to demonstrate an advanced understanding and application of academic language proficiencies in listening, speaking, reading, and writing in English a.
-Used as the criterion for the reduction or withholding of any educational funding b.
-Results are used to compare students, educators, programs, schools, communities, and states c.
-Used as a single criterion for highstakes decision making, such as graduation requirements or grade promotion d.
-The results lead to sanctions or other punitive actions e.
-Arbitrary standards are required f.
-They do not match the processing skills, motor skills and/or academic developmental levels or language proficiency of the student g.
-Student scores are used to determine compensation h.
-Programs are specifically designed to teach to the test i.
-Testing programs or tests limit or supplant instructional time j.
-Every student is required to be tested every year k.
-Students and parents/guardians are not provided with a complete report of the individual student's test results
+- Used as the criterion for the reduction or withholding of any educational funding - Results are used to compare students, educators, programs, schools, communities, and states - Used as a single criterion for highstakes decision making, such as graduation requirements or grade promotion - d.
+The results lead to sanctions or other punitive actions - e.
+Arbitrary standards are required

-&lt;sup>5 See NEA Handbook for the Policy Statement on Teacher Evaluation and Accountability adopted by the 2011 Representative Assembly, which sets forth the Association's full position dealing with this subject.

-The Association opposes the use of standardized tests and/or assessments whenm.
-Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners n.
-Scores are used to track students o.
-Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations p.
+- f.
+They do not match the processing skills, motor skills and/or academic developmental levels or language proficiency of the student - g.
+Student scores are used to determine compensation - h.
+Programs are specifically designed to teach to the test - Testing programs or tests limit or supplant instructional time - j.
+Every student is required to be tested every year - k.
+Students and parents/guardians are not provided with a complete report of the individual student's test results - Time required to administer the test exceeds reasonable and appropriate limits for the age of the student - m.
+Test preparation impedes or discourages learning, constrains the curriculum in ways that threaten the quality of teaching and learning for students, or limits and/or curtails future educational opportunities of learners - n.
+Scores are used to track students - Students with special needs or limited English proficiency are required to take the same tests as regular education students without modifications and/or accommodations - p.
 Non-English-proficient students' scores adversely affect the evaluation of a school based on federal and state guidelines.